Moo64c/moo64c.github.io/_posts/2022-12-18-Queries-in-a-Pinch.md

 # Queries in a Pinch

-This post is about an optimization to response times acquired by changing how application workers wait for query execution.
+This post is about an optimization to response times acquired by changing how application workers wait for database query execution.
 It discusses why we chose this optimization, what were the available options for a solution, what we chose and how we refactored our code - including some samples.
-That sounds quite in-depth and technical, and although I kept the code samples to the end to avoid scaring anyone off, it does presume some prior knowledge.
-I provided additional links to encase more information (there is only so much one post can discuss) should you decide to go further down the rabbit hole.
+That sounds quite in-depth and technical, and although I kept the code samples to the very end to avoid scaring anyone off, it does presume some prior knowledge.
+I provided additional links to expose more information for the more curious of readers.

 Hope you enjoy!

 ## More Equal Than Others
 Database queries are not created equal - some are short and simple, some are long, arduous and complicated.
 Some take an insignificant amount of time and some make our DBA team cry at night.
-Some are just unlucky and need to wait for some DNS shenanigans, a lazy network card or some mumbo jumbo about [tombstones in SSTables](https://medium.com/walmartglobaltech/tombstones-in-apache-cassandra-d0a068a72dcc).
+Some are just unlucky and need to wait for some [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) shenanigans, a lazy network card or some mumbo jumbo about [tombstones in SSTables](https://medium.com/walmartglobaltech/tombstones-in-apache-cassandra-d0a068a72dcc).
 But all of them take _some_ amount of time.
 And while a query is executing, an application worker is waiting.

 A waiting worker is a waiting customer.